Students and Trainees

 - Sex and Gender in Biomedical Research

-- Sex and Gender in Primary Data Collection with Humans
+- Sex and Gender in Primary Data Collection with Human Participants

-- Sex and Gender in the Analysis of Data from Human Participants
+- Sex and Gender in the Analysis of Secondary Data from Human Participants

 - Infographic: What is Gender?
 What is Sex?